+Monitoring shall be performed in accordance with the requirements of US EPA Reference Method 21 (40 CFR Part 60, Appendix A-7, May 30, 2023), except for the following:

+“Methane” replaces all references to volatile organic compounds (VOC).

+The calibration gas shall be methane.

+Calculation of Measured Methane Collection: For sections 95464(b)(1)(A)2, 95467(a)(4), and 95467(d)(3), the annual quantity of methane collected in metric tons shall be calculated for each one-year period using the following equation: MCH4 = LFG Volume x Average CH4 Fraction x CH4 Density x 0.454/1000 Where:

+MCH4 = Annual quantity of methane collected in metric tons of methane (MT CH4)

+LFG Volume = Annual volume of landfill gas collected in standard cubic feet (scf LFG)

+Average CH4 Fraction = Volume-weighted average fraction of methane in landfill gas (scf CH4 / scf LFG)

+CH4 Density = 0.0423 pounds per standard cubic foot (lb./scf) (methane density at 60 degrees Fahrenheit and 1 atmosphere)

+0.454/1000 = conversion factor, metric tons per pound (MT/lb)

-Determination of Expected Gas Generation Flow Rate.
-The expected gas generation flow rate must be determined as prescribed in the 2006 Intergovernmental Panel on Climate Change (IPCC) Guidelines for National Greenhouse Gas Inventories, Chapter 3, which is incorporated by reference herein, using a recovery rate of 75 percent.
+Determination of Expected Gas Recovery Flow Rate: The expected gas recovery flow rate shall be determined as prescribed in the 2006 Intergovernmental Panel on Climate Change (IPCC) Guidelines for National Greenhouse Gas Inventories, Chapter 3, which is incorporated by reference herein, using a recovery rate of 75 percent.

-Control Device Destruction Efficiency Determination.
-The following methods of analysis must be used to determine the efficiency of the control device in reducing methane:
+Control Device Destruction Efficiency Determination: The following methods of analysis shall be used to determine the efficiency of the control device in reducing methane:

-Enclosed Combustors: One of the following test methods, all of which are incorporated by reference herein (and all as promulgated in 40 CFR, Part 60, Appendix A, as last amended 65 Fed.Reg.
-61744 (October 17, 2000) at the pages cited below must be used to determine the efficiency of the control device in reducing methane by at least 99 percent, or in reducing the outlet methane concentration for lean burn engines to less than 3,000 ppmv, dry basis, corrected to 15 percent oxygen:
+Enclosed Combustors: One of the following test methods shall be used to determine the efficiency of the control device in reducing methane by at least 99 percent, or in reducing the outlet methane concentration for lean burn engines to less than 3,000 ppmv, dry basis, corrected to 15 percent oxygen:

-U.S. EPA Reference Method 18, Measurement of Gaseous Organic Compound Emissions By Gas Chromatography (65 Fed.Reg. at 62007);
+U.S. EPA Reference Method 18, Measurement of Gaseous Organic Compound Emissions By Gas Chromatography (40 CFR Part 60, Appendix A-6, December 7, 2020, which is incorporated by reference herein);

-U.S. EPA Reference Method 25, Determination of Total Gaseous Nonmethane Organic Emissions as Carbon (65 Fed.Reg. at 62044);
+U.S. EPA Reference Method 25, Determination of Total Gaseous Nonmethane Organic Emissions as Carbon (40 CFR Part 60, Appendix A-7, May 30, 2023);

-U.S. EPA Reference Method 25A, Determination of Total Gaseous Organic Concentration Using a Flame Ionization Analyzer (65 Fed.Reg. at 62062); or
+U.S. EPA Reference Method 25A, Determination of Total Gaseous Organic Concentration Using a Flame Ionization Analyzer (40 CFR Part 60, Appendix A-7, May 30, 2023); or

-U.S. EPA Reference Method 25C, Determination of Nonmethane Organic Compounds in Landfill Gases (65 Fed.Reg. at 62066).
+U.S. EPA Reference Method 25C, Determination of Nonmethane Organic Compounds in Landfill Gases (40 CFR Part 60, Appendix A-7, May 30, 2023).

-The following equation must be used to calculate destruction efficiency:
+The following equation shall be used to calculate destruction efficiency:

-Open Flares: Open flares must meet the requirements of 40 CFR § 60.18 (as last amended 73 Fed.Reg.
-78209 (December 22, 2008).
+Open Flares: Open flares shall meet the requirements of 40 CFR § 60.18 (as last amended 73 Fed.Reg.
+78209 (December 22, 2008)).